ihe-k/Pneumonia-Risk-and-Misinformation-Impact-on-Health-Seeking-Behaviours/README.md

 * Wikipedia
 * HealthVer dataset

+### 2. Pneumonia Detection from X-ray Images: Deep Learning and Machine Learning Classification
+Detecting pneumonia from medical images consists of the following process:

+* Image preprocessing with ImageDataGenerator (resize, normalise and augment)
+* Flattened image data used with Logistic Regression and XGBoost
+* Evaluation via accuracy and classification report

+#### Image Preprocessing
+Images are resized to a consistent size and pixel intensities are normalised as neural networks require input data that are a consistent shape and scale.

+#### Machine Learning Classifiers (Logistic Regression and XGBoost)

+Logistic regression is a linear classifier that outputs a probability of pneumonia using the sigmoid function:

+[equation]

+Where:

+* [formula 2] -> linear comnination of inputs

+.
+XGBoost is a gradient boosting model that uses decision trees and captures non-linear patterns.
+After deep features are extracted, they are used in traditional machine learning classifiers.

-### 2. Misinformation Detection Using NLP
+### 3. Misinformation Detection Using NLP
 * Uses TextBlob for sentiment and subjectivity scoring
 * Flags potentially misleading or emotionally charged posts
 * Prepares input for agent-based simulation (misinformation exposure score)

-### 3. Pneumonia Detection from X-ray Images
-* Image preprocessing with ImageDataGenerator (resize, normalise and augment)
-* Flattened image data used with Logistic Regression and XGBoost
-* Evaluation via accuracy and classification report

 ### 4. Agent-Based Simulation (ABM)
 * Simulates patients and clinicians as agents